Oklahoma Hemp Overview

 • Cosmetics: Hemp seed oil contains high and balanced essential fatty acid content, making it an ideal ingredient in beauty products.
 The essential omega-3 and omega-6 fatty acids soothe and restore the skin when added to creams and salves.
 The natural texture provides lotions, lip balms, conditioners, shampoos, soaps, shaving products, and massage oils with superior emollience and a silky after-feel

 • Paper: Paper may be made from the fibers contained in hemp plants.
-Most hemp paper is manufactured from short hemp hurds originating from the stalk's inner core.
+Most hemp paper is manufactured from short hemp hurd originating from the stalk's inner core.
 Hemp paper can be used in the same manner as conventional paper.
 Industrial hemp paper's increased tensile strength makes it appropriate for paper money, stamps, paper towels, and other products required to hold up against repeated use

 Oklahoma Hemp Overview